-In the absence of a free version of ActiveCampaign, its features – even at its minimal level – are for somebody with at least a basic knowledge of digital marketing.
+In the absence of a free version of ActiveCampaign, its marketing automation features – even at its minimal level – are for somebody with at least a basic knowledge of digital marketing.

 A couple of features seem to be standard right across their options.
 Firstly, analysis and reporting doesn’t seem to get any more detailed with the pricier tiers.
 Secondly, they offer a complimentary design service to those on paid versions, so any users outside of their free trial.

 This is ideal, particularly for the lower tier, as if an organization is working with a minimal budget, they’re unlikely to have any design resources at their disposal.